vickiwuuuu/XianWu_coding_challenge/README.md

 8. The entire application should typically take around 8 hours.
 If you are having difficulties on certain parts of the application, come see one of us during office hour or workshops, or schedule a meeting with one of us!

 ## Due Dates
 The due date for this coding challenge was originally set around fall break time.
-However, we apologize to set up the repository very late, so we are now extending the due date of every part of the application to **Thursday, October 17th at 11:59PM** with a 24-hour grace period until **Friday, October 18th at 11:59PM**. **Note:** To qualify for the grace period, you need to submit at least two of the three portions of the coding challenge completed or almost completed before the due date.
+However, we apologize to set up the submission portal very late, so we are now extending the due date of every part of the application to **Thursday, October 17th at 11:59PM** with a 24-hour grace period until **Friday, October 18th at 11:59PM**. **Note:** To qualify for the grace period, you need to submit at least two of the three portions of the coding challenge completed or almost completed before the due date.
 For example, you committed the application question and the coding challenge and you need a little bit more time on the write-up before the due date, then you can have the extra day to complete your write-up.